 What Happened

-On July 25, 2025, the New York Mets completed a trade with the Baltimore Orioles, acquiring left-handed relief pitcher Gregory Soto.
-In exchange, the Mets sent two right-handed pitching prospects, Wellington Aracena and Cameron Foster, to Baltimore.
-This move is part of the Mets’ strategy to strengthen their bullpen ahead of the MLB trade deadline, which is set for July 31.
-Soto, a two-time All-Star, is expected to bolster the Mets’ left-handed relief options, particularly after injuries have depleted their bullpen.
+On July 25, 2025, the New York Mets completed a trade with the Baltimore Orioles, acquiring left-handed reliever Gregory Soto in exchange for two minor league pitchers, Wellington Aracena and Cameron Foster.
+This move comes as the Mets aim to strengthen their bullpen ahead of the MLB trade deadline, which is set for July 31.
+Soto, a two-time All-Star, has been a notable figure in Major League Baseball (MLB) since his debut, and this trade marks his fourth team since the 2022 season.

 Key Details